2018 MoBarCLE Webinar: Summary Judgments

-On February 7th, Drey A. Cooley will present a Missouri Bar Continuing Education (MoBarCLE) course entitled, “Summary Judgments – Precursor to an Appeal”.
+On February 7th, a Capes Sokol attorney will present a Missouri Bar Continuing Education (MoBarCLE) course entitled, “Summary Judgments – Precursor to an Appeal”.
 The webinar is produced by The Missouri Bar’s MoBarCLE program which provides quality continuing legal education programming to Missouri attorneys throughout the state.

 Summary judgment is a vital means by which cases can be disposed of in order to avoid the costs, expenses, and unpredictable outcomes associated with trial.
 Certain claims, such as those involving purely contract or statutory interpretation, do not involve disputed issues of fact, but rather call upon the judge to decide matters of law.
 Because summary judgment often fully and finally disposes of a case, litigants are faced with the prospect of appeal.
 In today’s landscape where fewer cases are resolved by trial, litigants often find themselves in the court of appeals after dispositive motions.
 Whether filing motions for summary judgment, or, in opposition, trial lawyers should be prepared to defend their client’s position by anticipating an appeal.